pankajkarman/CoWIN-slot-availability/README.md

 # Execute

+First set up the time interval at which you want run the script interatively.
+Currently set at 10 Seconds.

-Run the python script using
+Run the script using

 ```python
 python vaccine.py